AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/pangenomics_exercises.md

 There are several different tools we will want to use.
 We can mostly install them via `conda`, although in practice these versions can be fairly old for active research projects.
 Some of these can be used on MacOS, but are not available through bioconda.
+Comment out the `vg` and `odgi` tools if you are attempting to install on a non-linux system.

 ```
-conda create -f pangenomics.yaml
+conda env create -f pangenomics.yaml
 ```

+Remember to `conda activate pangenomics` afterwards so the tools can be called!

 We also want to install `BandageNG` from [here](https://github.com/asl/BandageNG/releases/tag/continuous), depending on your operating system.
 Some features of `BandageNG` require `BLAST` or `minimap2` to be on your $PATH, so you may need to add `minimap2` (which is installed via `conda` here) to your $PATH manually.